Annuity Asset Protection Strategies

 Texas has a similar statute that is just as strong as Florida’s.
 Cash value proceeds of an annuity or insurance policy are deemed exempt from creditors and lawsuits.
-I live in the great state of Florida, and always joke that if Florida every changes their asset protection laws, I’m on the next plane to Texas.
-Hey, their BBQ is better anyway!
+Residents living in sunny Florida have been known to joke that if Florida ever changes their asset protection laws, they're hopping on the next plane to Texas.

 IRAs and Qualified Accounts

-Many people are not aware of this, but personal IRAs and qualified accounts like 401ks, 403bs, etc. are fully protected from creditors and frivolous lawsuits as well.
+Many people are not aware of this, but personal IRAs and qualified accounts like 401(k)s and 403(b)s are fully protected from creditors and frivolous lawsuits as well.
 Food for thought: if you place all of your non-IRA money in annuities or life insurance products, then your money is fully protected.

 Preemptive Planning Is Essential

 These laws to protect your money are fantastic, but you can’t implement the plan after you have been sued, or if the lawsuit is getting ready to happen.
 You have to have this plan in place before any problems are on the horizon, so it’s important to not procrastinate if asset protection is the ultimate goal.